Switzerland archives AI models to prevent them from vanishing without a trace

 How they freeze the state of generative models 🧊

 The technical team uses snapshots of weights, configurations, and training datasets in immutable repositories.
 They employ versioning techniques and cryptographic hashing to ensure each model is recorded in its original state.
 They also document inference conditions and test prompts.
-The idea is to have an exact photograph of each AI, preventing future updates or disappearances from erasing its history.
+The idea is to have an exact snapshot of each AI, preventing future updates or disappearances from erasing its history.

 In case an AI decides to erase its own past 🤖